nginxinc/nginx-gateway-fabric/eps/README.md

 The first version of your EP should include a summary of the feature and sections addressing the "Goals" and "Non-Goals".
 The purpose of this initial EP is to achieve consensus on the objectives before filling out the details of implementation.
-Once this version of the EP is approved, designate it as "Provisional."
+Once this version of the EP is approved, designate it as "Provisional".

 ### 4. Document Implementation Details